Market Analysts see Marvell Technology Inc. [MRVL] gaining to $85. Time to buy?

+“We are honored to receive this prestigious award,” said Raghib Hussain, President of Products and Technologies at Marvell.
+“This recognition is a testament to our transformation of becoming the leading data infrastructure semiconductor innovator.
+We look forward to working with our customers and partners to accelerate our data-driven world with 5G, optimized cloud, automotive and enterprise solutions.”.

+The results of the trading session contributed to over 5942298 shares changing hands.
+Over the past one week, the price volatility of Marvell Technology Inc. stands at 2.41% while the volatility over the past one month is 3.04%.

-Compared to the average trading volume of 5.64M shares, MRVL reached a trading volume of 3934602 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for MRVL stock reached $54.51 billion, with 821.06 million shares outstanding and 820.62 million shares in the current float.
+Compared to the average trading volume of 5.76M shares, MRVL reached a trading volume of 5942298 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Marvell Technology Inc. [MRVL]?